sh0ckyyy/WebsiteSchoolProject/README.md

 # Comparison Website [HTML + CSS, implemented PHP later on]

 Website is student-like constructed, theres nothing professional about this work at all.
 All images and videos are taken by myself.
-Most of the code is self-work, but you may find some parts that from internet or other materials that I have used.
+Most of the code is self-work, but you may find some parts that from internet or from other materials that I have used.

 ## Why am I sharing this?
 - It may help beginners to understand HTML + CSS better